 Try white noise, continuous not something that is on a sensor or switches off after 20 minutes, ideally something that plugs in so you don’t spend a fortune on batteries.
 A portable version for when you’re out and about helps for naps too.

 No blue lights, no light projectors, no screens so don’t play white noise through an ipad (also the noise isn’t great a white noise machine works best) don’t spend a fortune you can get good ones for around £30.
 Babies don’t need night lights and any light blocks production of melatonin.
+If they have a room thermometer or monitor that gives off a strong light can you turn the light down.

 Dark room.
 If you have worked with me, you’ll hear me go on about this.
 Sleeping in a dark room is the best environment for your baby (and you!) it helps the production of melatonin (sleepy hormone) and develop circadian rhythms (24 hour body clock) You want it as dark as you can get it, babies aren’t afraid of the dark.
+When you go to them through the night try and keep the room as dark as possible and keep it unstimulating.
+I don't mean no eye contact, just keeping it low key.

-For newborns, try swaddling, but as soon as baby shows signs of rolling stop swaddling
+For newborns, try swaddling, but as soon as baby shows signs of rolling stop swaddling or use a sleeping bag rather than sheets for safer sleep

 Dress baby in cotton and check their sleep suit aren’t too tight around nappy area or feet – any annoying labels or buttons?

-Massage - did you know I'm a fully trained baby massage instructor 😉
+Massage - did you know I'm a fully trained baby massage instructor 😉 I offer an online baby massage course contact me to book

 As much as possible get baby used to different ways of falling asleep, feeding, rocking, shush pat etc and also different people too so they don’t become too reliant on one person or one way of falling asleep.

 Sleep associations like rocking, holding and feeding to sleep can work wonders with newborns.
 There’s nothing more special than your baby sleeping in your arms.
 You can always wean off these as your baby grows.
+Don't see these as bad habits

 Don’t compare your baby to other babies including siblings.
 Think about what is normal for your baby.